conchimnonFPV/Signal-Utilities-for-Arduino/README.md

 * Classes that have some internal state such as PID or filters have a reset() function to reset said state.
 * Stateless signal flow classes have corresponding function in "SigUtil/SignalFlow/Functions.h", i.e Saturation class have saturate() function.
 * Classes that have some integration functionality are saturated.
 By default saturation region is set to infinity and -infinity.

+This folder must be placed inside sketch_folder/src/ directory because the Arduino IDE does not support nested headers in it's "libraries" folder.